 - My online influence has value

-I’ve spent almost two years building my blog and my audience.
+I’ve spent three years building my blog and my audience.
 It started out as a creative outlet and hobby but evolved over time.
 I learned early on to run my blog as a business.
 I’m never in the position where I think I should be doing a company a favor by giving them a freebie.

 And, if you’re in that position, you need to change your thinking.

 My online influence has value.
 I have almost 25K people following me on Facebook alone.
 I reached almost a million people on Facebook alone this week.
 I’m not tooting my own horn.
 There are bloggers out there with more influence and larger followings.
 BUT.
 Brand XYZ who is reaching out to me might not be in front of my 25K followers on Facebook.